 What Is Telehealth?

 Telehealth really took off when COVID hit, but it has been around for longer than that and has remained some people’s preferred way of interacting.
-Telehealth allows medical professionals to connect with those that need help, ensuring that they are getting the support that they need, even though they aren’t there in person.
+Telehealth allows medical professionals to connect with those who need help, ensuring that they are getting the support that they need, even though they aren’t there in person.

 One of the biggest pros of telehealth for addiction recovery is the fact that it increases the access that patients and clinicians need.
 It’s as simple as having a phone, laptop, or tablet, an internet connection, and the software that the clinician uses to contact people such as Skype or Zoom.
 This adds an extra layer of freedom to the recovery process, knowing that you can contact your medical provider when you need them, rather than having to wait for an in-person appointment.